 The midterm and end-of-project targets are generally "SMART" even though some amendments or revisions may need to be made to the targets.
-While the project's objectives and outcomes or components are clear, some are neither practical nor feasible within the project's time frame due to external factors.
-This is especially due to the persistent skirmishes that have continued to be witnessed in some of the project areas.
+While the project's objectives and outcomes or components are clear, some are neither practical nor feasible within the project's time frame due to external environmental factors such as floods and the Covid-19 pandemic.
+This is more due to the persistent skirmishes that have continued to be witnessed in some of the project areas.
 Security issues thus need to be taken into consideration before setting targets.
 Additionally, the COVID-19 pandemic, floods and locusts have led to the delay in the implementation of some of the planned activities.
 These call for specific amendments or revisions to be made to the targets and indicators.
-The case in point is the need to add more assumptions, taking into account the current emerging issues.
+The case in point is the need to add more assumptions, considering the current emerging issues.
 Having been made a while back, some of the indicators may need to be made responsive to the present situation.
+This can be done by revising them based on the findings and recommendations of the MTR.